-The new year is the perfect time to reflect back on your successes of the past year and look forward to a fresh start in the coming months.
+This new year is the perfect time to reflect back on the ups and downs of the last 12 months.
+This has been a challenging year for everyone, and it's valuable to think about a fresh start in the coming months.
 As you set your personal goals for the new year, consider looping in your children during these times of reflection.
 Even little resolutions can make a big impact on your child’s — and your entire family’s — life.

 Here are some of the benefits of making new year’s resolutions with your kids.